EasonYan/tf_playground/wide_and_deep_tutorial/wide_and_deep_basic_serving.md

 * `variables` are files that hold the serialized variables of the graphs.

 Awesome!
-Now we have successfuly exported our Wide & Deep model for serving.
+Now we have successfully exported our Wide & Deep model for serving.

 ## Load Exported Model With Standard TensorFlow Model Server